 In July 2017 it was reported that, due to competition from lower-cost renewables and gas, the plant would only run during the hot summer months (June through September).
 Texas Municipal Power Agency (TMPA) has been looking to sell the coal plant for nearly a year.
-The deadline to sell is September 2018, at which point the TMPA board will have to decide whether to shut down operations at Gibbons Creek completely.
+According to the EIA 860M (November 2018), the power station is planned for retirement in 2019.

 - 1 Plant Data

 - 2 Emissions Data

 - 3 Scrubber Retrofit at Gibbons Creek Steam Station

 - 4 Death and disease attributable to fine particle pollution from Gibbons Creek Steam Station

 - 5 Articles and Resources

 - Parent Company: Cities of Bryan, Denton, Garland, and Greenville, TX

 - Units and In-Service Dates: 454 MW (1983)

 - Location: F.M 244, Carlos, TX 77830